From Freelancer to Content Partner: The Collaboration Blueprint

 Those publication deadlines are starting to seem less realistic.
 And your freelancer workflow is beginning to shift from totally manageable to completely unsustainable.

-As you scale your content program, managing freelance teams often goes from feeling like an organized approach to an increasingly fragmented process.
-But this doesn't have to be your reality.
+As you scale your content program, managing freelance teams often goes from feeling like an organized approach to an increasingly fragmented process, with all the hidden costs of content friction that come with it.
+But this doesn’t have to be your reality.
+Most of the friction you’re seeing maps to one of the top pain points freelance content marketers complain about, so naming which one is the first step to fixing it.

 With the right approach to communication, briefing, and feedback, you can build resilient systems that allow your content team to collaborate with freelancers, turning them into true content partners.